bento-platform/bento_web/README.md

   * `.eslintrc.js`: ESLint configuration file
   * `src/`: All application source code
     * `components/`: UI components.
-      * `App.js`: The root component, which determines the overall layout of the entire application.
+      * `App.tsx`: The root component, which determines the overall layout of the entire application.
       * `...`
     * `modules/`: Redux "modules", which determine the structure of the Redux state tree and specify relevant actions and reducers to